camel-tooling/vscode-wsdl2rest/Readme.md

 5. Specify the output directory for the generated CXF artifacts.
 The default directory is `src/main/java`.

       **Important note:** You should change the output directory to a different folder if you do not want the extension to overwrite  existing classes with the same package or class name.

 6. (Optional) Specify the address for the running JAX-WS endpoint.
 The default address is http://localhost:8080/somepath

-  Note: If you accept the default address and the WSDL file's `service/port` binding specifies a SOAP address location, then the generated Camel configuration uses that SOAP address instead of the default address.
+      **Note:** If you accept the default address and the WSDL file's `service/port` binding specifies a SOAP address location, then the generated Camel configuration uses that SOAP address instead of the default address.

 7. (Optional) Specify the address for the generated JAX-RS endpoint.
 The default address is http://localhost:8081/jaxrs

       The extension generates:
   * A Camel Rest configuration in your chosen DSL
   * The CXF artifacts to harness the power of your SOAP-based JAX-WS service in a RESTful way

-8. Before you build or run the generated code, check the Maven configuration for your project and update it to include the following dependencies, if needed:
+8. Before you build or run the generated code, check the Maven configuration for your project and update it to include the following dependencies as needed:

 ### Spring- and Spring Boot-based projects